 The money is ‘cleaned’ through a legal entity by being placed into its financial system.

-Companies that generate more than 100 million of turnover each year are particularly susceptible to placement, as criminals can hide their suspicious transactions in a sea of customer orders.
-Without monitors for suspicious transaction activities, this can easily fly under-the-radar.
-If that’s the case of your company, you should definitely be extra-mindful and have the right level of scrutiny.
+Companies that generate more than 100 million in turnover each year are particularly susceptible to placement, as criminals can hide their suspicious transactions in a sea of customer orders.
+Without monitors for suspicious transaction activities, this can easily fly under the radar.
+If that’s the case for your company, you should be extra mindful and have the right level of scrutiny.

 Layering